What is osteopathy?

 What is osteopathy used for?

-Doctors of osteopathy may serve as primary care providers.
+Doctors of osteopathy often serve as primary care providers.
 DOs can prescribe medicines, order medical tests such as X-rays, and do surgery.
 DOs often provide treatment in a hospital.
 More than half of all osteopathic doctors practice in primary care areas.
-Examples of primary care areas are children (pediatrics), pregnant women (obstetrics), women's health (gynecology), or general adult health (internal medicine).
+Examples of primary care areas are children (pediatrics), pregnant women (obstetrics), women's health (gynecology), and general adult health (internal medicine).

 eMedicineHealth Medical Reference from Healthwise